-Yorkshire.
+The Mergatroid surname is thought to be a habitational name from an extinct place name near Halifax in West Yorkshire.
 It has been suggested that the place name derived from the medieval personal name Margaret and the Middle English word "royd," meaning "a clearing."
-CITATION[CLOSE]

 Early Origins of the Mergatroid family

-Yorkshire where one of the first records of the name was Johanus de Morgateroyde who was listed as a constable appointed for the district of Warley in 1371.
+The surname Mergatroid was first found in West Yorkshire where one of the first records of the name was Johanus de Morgateroyde who was listed as a constable appointed for the district of Warley in 1371.
 His name literally meant John of Moor Gate Royde.
 A few years later in 1379 in the Yorkshire Poll Tax Rolls, John Mergetrode was listed as holding estates in that shire at that time.
-CITATION[CLOSE]

 The expression "Heavens to Murgatroyd!" is an expression made famous by Hanna-Barbera cartoon character Snagglepuss and was inspired on the aforementioned Gilbert and Sullivan's "Ruddigore; or, The Witch's Curse," a Victorian comic opera that includes no fewer than seven "Murgatroyd" ghosts, all Baronets to the protagonist (and living) Sir Ruthven Murgatroyd who is disguised as Robin Oakapple, a young farmer.
 The name has also been lent to other fictional works by Virginia Woolf, Nancy Mitford, Agatha Christie, Clifford B. Hicks and Ann Turner.

-Another 267 words (19 lines of text) covering the years 1726 and 1739 are included under the topic Early Mergatroid History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mergatroid research.
+Another 134 words (10 lines of text) covering the years 1726 and 1739 are included under the topic Early Mergatroid History in all our PDF Extended History products and printed products wherever possible.

 Mergatroid Spelling Variations